 We will provide you with an easy to understand estimate before beginning any services.
 Ask us about options to keep auto repair costs low or upgrades to keep your car in top shape.
 We stand behind all of our work with a guarantee you can count on.
 Call today to schedule an appointment at 561-686-8488.

 Our certified mechanics and highly skilled auto repair technicians provide the best in auto repair services for domestic and import automobiles of all makes and models.

-Since 1986, P & J's Automotive has provided motorists in the West Palm Beach, FL 33409 area with comprehensive auto repair services that include 4x4 Services, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Miscellaneous Services, Tires, Towing, Transmission Services and Undercar Services.
-Our goal is to offer the best services available at affordable prices to get you back on the road in no time.
+4x4 Services, AC Repair, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Miscellaneous Services, Tires, Towing, Transmission Services and Undercar Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.